AlacrisIO/alacrity/advanced-issues.md

     // TODO Optimization: if messages are somehow synchronous (e.g. posting to a blockchain consensus),
     // the last one may reveal the data directly without needing to first commit in a separate message.
     // In particular, when there are only two players, the "last one" is the other-than-first-one.
-    // In an iterated game, this can halve the number of messages(!)
+    // In an iterated game, this can halve the number of messages, noticeably reducing blockchain fees.
     // Should the programmer be responsible for that optimization?
 Then what API makes it reasonable?
     // Should merging messages and optimizing away commitments be done at a lower-level?
     // Is it done statically or dynamically?
 Again, what model makes that trivial?